spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/aws-eks.md

 ## `kubectl` and `heptio authenticator` configurations

-1. Configure [kubectl and heptio authenticator for aws is installed and configured](https://docs.aws.amazon.com/eks/latest/userguide/configure-kubectl.html) on the workstation/instance where you are running Halyard from.
-Alternatively, if you are using Halyard container, you must be on version >=1.5.0.
+1. Install and configure [kubectl and heptio authenticator for aws](https://docs.aws.amazon.com/eks/latest/userguide/configure-kubectl.html) on the workstation/instance where you are running Halyard from.
+Halyard version must be >=1.5.0.

     Also, when an Amazon EKS cluster is created, the IAM entity (user or role) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator.
 Initially, only that IAM user can make calls to the Kubernetes API server using `kubectl`.

     If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running `kubectl` commands on your cluster.

     In the setup as done above, we used AWS CLI, hence you must ensure that the server/workstation from where you are running the `kubectl` commands in step-2 below have the same AWS credentials.

 {:start="2"}

 2. Create default [kubectl configuration file](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)

     Paste the following to your `kubeconfig` file, replace `<endpoint-url>`, `<base64-encoded-ca-cert>` and `<cluster-name>` with values of `$EKS_CLUSTER_ENDPOINT`, `$EKS_CLUSTER_CA_DATA` and `$EKS_CLUSTER_NAME` as noted above:

 ```yaml